 Getting a GED might seem challenging but it’s not that complicated.
 There are many (free) resources.
-Read more about practice tests for the GED by Covcell here, they have the largest collection of GED practice tests and video lessons.
+Read more about online practice for the GED from BGC website here, they have the largest collection of GED practice tests and GED video lessons.
 Just bookmark their page and you can be prepared for the GED within 4 weeks.

 Okay, let’s talk about being a Court Reporter.
 There are ‘stenographic court reporters’ and ‘voice-writing court reporters’ and these specialists are highly skilled people that often usually work in courtrooms and are the persons who produce court reports.
 They may also be employed at deposition suites that are found across America or at some places.